raspberrypilearning/mandala/en/step_2.md

 --- /task ---

 You should see the beginning of a mandala pattern.
-Now add more **parameters** or requirements of your pattern function.
+Adding more **parameters**, or requirements, to your pattern function will create the first part of your mandala.

 --- task ---